New Smartraveller campaign launched

 From 1 July 2015, all Australian overseas passport applications require a personal interview at an Australian overseas mission.
 The Passports office at the Embassy of Australia in Mexico City does not book appointments you are welcome to come in Monday to Friday, from 8:30 am to 1:00 pm, and 2:30 to 4:30 pm

 The Australian Honorary Consulates in the region work on an appointment basis.
 Please contact them by email. http://mexico.embassy.gov.au/mctycastellano/aboutus.html .

-Applicants in Cuba, Guatemala and Dominican Republic, where Australia has no mission, will be required to present for interview at their nearest or most convenient Australian mission.
+Applicants in Cuba and Guatemala, where Australia has no mission, will be required to present for interview at their nearest or most convenient Australian mission.
 Minors under 16 years of age are not required to present at the interview, one person with paternal responsibility for the child must however present for an interview.

 From 1 July 2015, passport applications lodged overseas will incur an additional fee (overseas surcharge).
 The fee will not apply to emergency passport applications.

 Assisting Australians overseas within limits

 Travel information for Australians

 Get the latest travel advisories and other traveller hints from the Department of Foreign Affairs and Trade.